Cauliflower Rice is easy to make and is a delicious side dish. You can mix it up a thousand different ways.

 How to freeze

-To freeze leftover cauliflower rice, let it cool, and then add a portion to a plastic freezer bag or a silicone bag.
-I really like Stasher Bags from freezing.
+If it’s cooked, let it cool, and then add a portion to a plastic freezer bag or a silicone bag.
+I like Stasher Bags from freezing.
 Store for 3 to 4 months.

-How to reheat or cook frozen cauiflower rice
+How to reheat or cook frozen riced cauliflower

 Keto Rice Casserole OR Keto Pizza Crust.
-If you will be using frozen uncooked cauliflower in either of these, it's best to thaw the riced cauliflower and then press out any excess water before using it to cook with.
+If you will be using frozen uncooked cauliflower in either of these, it’s best to thaw the riced cauliflower and then press out any excess water before using it for cooking.

 - Cauliflower Rice Pizza Crust.
 2 cups riced cauliflower + 2 eggs + 2 cups shredded mozzarella + 3 teaspoons Italian seasoning + 1 teaspoon of fennel.
 Spread on a silpat and bake at 450℉ for 15 to 20 minutes.
 Top with your favorite toppings and then return to the oven.